clearpathrobotics/cockpit-ros2-diagnostics/README.md

     sudo apt update
     ```

-3. Install this module and the foxglove bridge
+3. Install this module and the Foxglove bridge

     ```bash
     sudo apt install cockpit-ros2-diagnostics ros-$ROS_DISTRO-foxglove-bridge
     ```

-4. In order to open the UI on a remote computer and connect to the foxglove bridge, either this has to happen over an unsecured connection (http) or cockpit must be placed behind a reverse proxy.
-The currently supported option is to set cockpit up for an unsecure connection.
+4. In order to open the UI on a remote computer and connect to the Foxglove bridge, an unsecured connection (http) must be used.
 Allow an unencrypted HTTP connection by creating the [cockpit.conf](https://cockpit-project.org/guide/latest/cockpit.conf.5) file and set `AllowUnencrypted=true` in the `WebService` section.
+This is all done by running the following command:

     ```bash
     echo "[WebService]